amichaikafka/Directed-graph/README.md

 we will deal with weighted and directed graphs, but this time in Python (compared to previous assignments we wrote in JAVA).

-We will first describe the structure of our project:
+We will first describe the structure of our project: first part - the DiGraph class is implemented using GraphInterface Second part - GraphAlgo inheritance from the abstract class GraphInterface third part - Checking and comparing running times.
-### first part
-* the DiGraph class is implemented using GraphInterface

 We will now detail some of the main functions
 ### DiGraph